 Start the morning off a little earlier and head to the Blue Pool trailhead (we would recommend getting here before 10am for parking.)
-It is a 4.2 mile hike closely following the river and is relatively flat.
+It is a 4.2 mile hike closely following the river (which is sometimes a blue river) and is relatively flat.
 The trail is a section of the larger McKenzie River National Recreation Trail.

 The highlight is the Blue Pool at the turn around point.
 It is beautiful!
 It is a hike in and hike out trail so it is not a loop.
 But you will be fine with that since the walk along the river is gorgeous.